FAQ

 • Beginning of the implementation and pre-financing:

-• Final review and last payment:
+• Final review and final payment:

-A panel of evaluators consisting of the TrustChain Consortium and Advisory Board members, will assess the third party innovators to release the final payment (remaining 20%).
-Only in the case of an underperformance below of a 25% the team will be disqualified, and no further payment released.
+At the end of the project implementation, third parties will be paid according to their overall completion of KPIs materialised by the deliverable D3, D4.
+A final event will be used to evaluate third parties on a face-to-face pitch contest.
+The third parties will present their implemented solution, and their business plan in the context of TrustChain.
+A panel of evaluators consisting of the TrustChain Consortium and Advisory Board members, will assess the third-party innovators to release the final payment (remaining 30% of the sub-grant amount).
+In the case of an underperformance below 25%, the team will be disqualified, and no further payment will be released.

 According to the minimis regulation (EC No 1998/2006), TrustChain is not a State Aid and therefore the funding does not count as minimis grant.